Qlik-PE/qlik-aws-cost-explorer/README.md

 ## License Summary

 This project is made available under a modified MIT license.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.

 ## Disclaimer

-1. This is **not** Qlik Supported Project/Product.
+1. This is **not** a Qlik Supported Project/Product.
 2. Contributions such as Issues, Pull Request and additional codes are welcomed.
 3. **Qlik Inc.** or **Qlik Support** has no affiliation with this project.
-The initial version was developed by Clever Anjos who is currently employed as Principal Solution Architect at Qlik Partner Engineering Team.
+The initial version was developed by [Clever Anjos](https://www.linkedin.com/in/cleveranjos/) who is currently employed as Principal Solution Architect at Qlik Partner Engineering Team.

 ## Purpose